root-project/root/README/ReleaseNotes/v622/index.md

 * [#6856](https://github.com/root-project/root/issues/6856) - error when creating a python class inheriting from a ROOT class,  6.22/02

-## HEAD of the v6-22-00-patches branch

-These changes will be part of a future 6.22/06.
+## Release 6.22/08

+Published on March 10, 2021

+### Windows Binaries

+Due to false positive virus scanner reports, all previous Windows binaries of ROOT have been removed.
+These false positives were addressed by a trivial change to ROOT's sources which is available since 6.22/08.

 ### Build, Configuration and Testing Infrastructure

 The following builtins have been updated:

 - VecCore 0.7.0

+### Bugs and Issues fixed in this release

+* [#6944](https://github.com/root-project/root/issues/6944) - RDataFrame misidentifies vector<XYZTVector> type of a friend tree with identical branch name to another friend tree
+* [#6964](https://github.com/root-project/root/issues/6964) - [TTree] GetLeaf ignores the branchname arg if friend trees are present
+* [#7016](https://github.com/root-project/root/issues/7016) - Memory leak during schema evolution of some classes
+* [#7143](https://github.com/root-project/root/issues/7143) - TTreeProcessorMT: Fails when iterating over different treenames within same ROOT file
+* [#6933](https://github.com/root-project/root/issues/6933) - ROOT 6.22 should reject TBB 2021.1.1 and above during configuration (fails to compile)
+* [#7115](https://github.com/root-project/root/issues/7115) - regex_error when selecting pdf components to plot
+* [#7240](https://github.com/root-project/root/issues/7240) - [RF] Batch mode returns broken logarithms when `-DVDT=OFF`

+## HEAD of the v6-22-00-patches branch

+These changes will be part of a future 6.22/10.